Output

 attributeCompare.py#

 Computes statistics on numerical attributes in multiple xml files with the same structure (eg. attribute timeLoss for element vehicleTripStatistics in statistic-output) and writes the results to standard output.
-The tool works very similar to attributeDiff.py but uses multiple files and computs a wide range of statistics instead of the difference between values.
+The tool works very similar to attributeDiff.py but uses multiple files and computes a wide range of statistics instead of the difference between values.

 python tools/output/attributeCompare.py file1.xml file2.xml file3.xml --xml-output compared.xml